 There is no divorce waiting period for uncontested divorces in Illinois.
 However, you still must meet Illinois' residency requirements before you can file for divorce in the state.
 You or your spouse has to live in Illinois for at least 90 days before filing for divorce.

-Illinois has a special, expedited form of an uncontested divorce which can move things along even faster—a “joint simplified dissolution.”
+Illinois has a special, expedited form of an uncontested divorce that can move things along even faster—a "joint simplified dissolution."
 Couples qualify for a joint simplified dissolution if all of the following statements are true:

 If you're handling your case without an attorney, you'll be responsible for knowing where and what to file in your divorce.
 You'll need to file your case in the proper venue (court location) or a judge could end up transferring or throwing out your case altogether.
 The proper venue is the family court in the county where you or your spouse resides.
 The Illinois Judicial Branch has a court locator you can use to identify the court where you should begin your divorce.

-Once you’re ready to initiate the divorce, you can find Illinois uncontested divorce forms either online through Illinois Legal Aid or through your local courthouse.
+Once you're ready to initiate the divorce, you can find Illinois uncontested divorce forms either online through Illinois Legal Aid or through your local courthouse.
 The required forms vary from courthouse to courthouse, but some divorce forms are available on the Cook County Court website and are a good example of what you can expect to find.
-You should contact the clerk of court at your local courthouse make sure you’re using the correct forms.
+You should contact the clerk of court at your local courthouse to make sure you're using the correct forms.

 You'll need to bring the completed forms to the courthouse for filing.
 The clerk will assign a case number and charge a filing fee.
 If you can't afford the filing fee, just ask the clerk for a fee waiver form.
 You'll fill it out by furnishing your income information, and if a judge agrees that you're indigent (below the poverty line), he or she will waive filing fees in your case.
 After you file the papers, the clerk will give you a form from the Bureau of Vital Statistics, which you and your spouse will have to complete and sign.
 The clerk will then give you a final hearing date.